Nick-Archi/pico-playground/pico_spi/README.md

     ```

 3. Move <project_name>.uf2 onto the pico board connected via USB
-   - Drag and drop the uf2 file OR
+   - Drag and drop the uf2 file OR execute below command

     ```
     $ cp ./build/<project_name>.uf2 /media/<user>/RP2350
     ```
 ## Learnings

-1. Debug I2C connection
-- Added a small check to ensure that I could talk to the ADXL345.
-Within the datasheet, it explains how to check the DevID.

-2. Single i2c_write_blocking for multiple writes
-- initially, I was unable to modify targeted registers.
-I was performing i2c writes using separate i2c_write_blocking calls but I decided to combine them into 1 and instead change the parameter regarding the number of bytes being sent.
+1. Adafruit SH1106 Startup Commands
+- Adafruit has an excellent diagram that showcases the commands to send to the SH1106 to turn on the display.
+Link below.

+2. Skip electrical diagram
+- I don't think I need to get to deep into the how everything is connected in the electrical diagram.
+I believe that since the OLED is already manufactured, this can mostly be skipped.

+3. Sino Wealth SH1106 Command Listingn
+- Sino Wealth's SH1106 pdf has a section dedicated to the commands you can send to the SH1106.
+Link below.

+4. Adafruit has some code that I followed to get an idea of how to interact with the SH1106.
+Link below.

 ## Useful